Stethoscope laying on laptop keyboard

 • Students must have a current Pennsylvania license.

-• In order to meet graduation requirements, students must have a total of 120 credits which includes general education courses, electives, and required nursing courses.
-Students must also meet residency requirement of earning 30 of the last 60 credits at Commonwealth University
+• In order to meet graduation requirements, students must have a total of 120 credits which includes required nursing courses, and general education courses, and/or electives, if needed.
+Students must also meet the residency requirement of earning 30 of the last 60 credits at Commonwealth University.

-Note: Degree requirements effective for enrolled students beginning Fall 2023.
-All enrolled students, including matriculating students prior to Fall 2023, can review their degree program requirements and track progress to degree completion with our degree audit and advisement tool, Degree Works.
+Degree Progress: Enrolled students can review program requirements and track progress toward degree completion using the university’s degree audit and advising tool, Degree Works.

 Commonwealth University is not authorized to accept students residing outside of Pennsylvania into the RN-BSN online program at this time.
-We're currently working on becoming authorized in other states, please keep checking back for updates.
+We are currently working on becoming authorized in other states.
+Please keep checking back for updates.

 • Integrate, translate, and apply established and evolving theoretical and empirical professional nursing knowledge and ways of knowing, including a foundation in the arts, sciences, and humanities.